2 min read

 Pergolas are popping up in backyards and gardens across the world because they are attractive, affordable, and add value to your home.
-Pergolas are also very versatile and come in many different sizes which can make choosing the right pergola for your garden difficult.
+They are versatile and come in many different sizes, which can make choosing the right pergola for your garden difficult.

 Your Pergola’s Purpose

 How do you plan on using your pergola?
-Once you determine how you want to use your pergola you can decide the specifics of size and design.
-What are your options for using a pergola?
+Once you determine how you want to use it, you can decide the specifics of size and design.
+What are your options?

 Pergola Design Options

 Pergolas are usually made from solid wood and are naturalistic and rustic.
-Their signature columns provide architectural support for the rafters that create an open ceiling for your space.
+Their signature columns provide structural support for the rafters that create an open ceiling for your space.
 Pergolas are usually square or rectangular but can also be circular or hexagonal.
-Semi circular shapes are ideal for attached pergolas.
+Semicircular shapes are ideal for attached pergolas.

 Material Options for Pergolas

-Steel: The biggest advantage of using metal for your pergola is that it doesn't decay, rot, or become infested with termites.
+Steel: The most significant advantage of using metal for your pergola is that it doesn't decay, rot, or become infested with termites.
 There is even steel available that has been chemically treated to prevent rust!
-Steel is easier to install than wood and doesn't require the repeated maintenance.
+Steel is more comfortable to install than wood and doesn't require repeated maintenance.
 Some homeowners do not enjoy the industrial look of metal, however.

-Aluminum: Homeowners with property near the coasts will love aluminum pergolas because aluminum is resistant to humidity and salt that can cause other metals to corrode.
-There are also many different color options available for aluminum pergolas and with little maintenance needed, aluminum pergolas are also the most affordable.
+Aluminum: Homeowners with property near the coasts will love aluminum pergolas because aluminum is resistant to humidity and salt, causing other metals to corrode.
+There are also many different color options available for aluminum pergolas, and with little maintenance needed, aluminum pergolas are also the most affordable.

 Lighting Your Pergola

 Did you know you can have outdoor lighting inside your pergola?
-A licensed electrician can easily install electricity outlets, lights, and fans inside your pergola.
-You can also use extension cords to access electricity and hang string lights, and other décor inside your pergola that can add style to your patio seating.
+A licensed electrician can easily install electrical outlets, lights, and fans.
+You can also use extension cords to access electricity, hang string lights, and another décor inside your pergola to add style to your patio seating.

 Sign up to get the latest on sales, design tips and more.